 - trig_file The path to the file where your artefact times and labels.
 See how to deal with stimulation artefacts - trig_windows The path to file where your artefact temporal windows.
-See how to deal with stimulation artefacts - clean_artefact If you want to remove any stimulation artefacts, defined in the previous file.
+See how to deal with stimulation artefacts - clean_artefact If you want to remove any stimulation artefacts, defined in the previous files.
 See how to deal with stimulation artefacts - make_plots The default format to save the plots of the artefacts, one per artefact, showing all channels.
-You can set it to None if you do not want any - trig_unit If you want times/duration in the trig_file and trig_windows to be in timestep or ms
+You can set it to None if you do not want any - trig_unit If you want times/duration in the trig_file and trig_windows to be in timestep or ms - dead_file The path to the file where the dead portions of the recording, that should be excluded from the analysis, are specified. .
+See how to deal with stimulation artefacts - dead_unit If you want times/duration in the dead_file to be in timestep or ms - ignore_times If you want to remove any dead portions of the recording, defined in dead_file.
+See how to deal with stimulation artefacts